MD2Korg/CerebralCortex-Vagrant/README.md

 ## Windows 7+:

 1. Install VirtualBox and Vagrant
-  - Download and install the Windows binary for VirtualBox: https://www.virtualbox.org/wiki/Downloads
+  - Download and install the Windows binary for VirtualBox: https://www.virtualbox.org/wiki/Downloads (under the VirtualBox platform packages list, select the link for Widnows hosts)
   - Download and install the Windows binary for Vagrant: https://www.vagrantup.com/downloads.html

   Please consult [Vagrant Documentation](https://www.vagrantup.com/docs/)  if you face any installation errors for step 1.